bambery/cloud_crooner/README.md

 `aws_secret_access_key` - aws credentials.

-### No Configuration
+### <a id= "no_config"></a>No Configuration

 If you're keen to run everything on defaults, you will still need to run one command in order to get the helpers working:

     CloudCrooner.configure_sprockets_helpers

 Normally this is called at the end of the `CloudCrooner.configure` method.
+This method also assumes you have put the S3 settings into ENV outside of the app.

 ### <a id="hooking_up"></a>Hooking Up With Your Amazon S3 Account